techchunks/bottleCBV/README.rst

-    Note: you can add both base_route and route_prefix, that will generate combination of both e.g, /route_base/route_prefix/
+    Note: you can add both base_route and route_prefix, that will generate a combination of both e.g, /route_base/route_prefix/